-- 3. For high school seniors (applicants for special program). - a.
-To be eligible for admission to an experimental program whereby outstanding high school seniors may enroll for college-level courses during the summer session preceding their senior year and during the fall and spring semesters of their senior year, a student must have completed the 11th grade, rank in the upper 25% of his class, have a cumulative grade point average of not less than B or 3.00 for the 9th, 10th, and 11th grades, and present aptitude or general achievement test scores which indicate placement in the uper 25% of his graduating class. - b.
-Seniors enrolled in this program will be allowed to pursue six semester hours of college work during the summer session and three semester hours each during the fall and spring semesters while concurrently enrolled as a high school senior. - c.
+- 4. For high school seniors (applicants for dual enrollment). - a.
+To be eligible for admission to a program whereby outstanding high school seniors may enroll for college-level courses during the summer session preceding their senior year and during the fall and spring semesters of their senior yaer, a student must have completed the 11th garde, rank in the upper 25% of his class, and have a cumulative grade point average of not less than B or 3.00 for the 9th, 10th, and 11th grades. - b.
+Seniors enrolled in this program will be allowed to pursue up to seven semester hours of college work during the summer session and three to six semester hours each during the fall and spring semesters while concurrently enrolled as a high school senior. - c.
 Provisional college credit will be granted for work satisfactorily completed.
-Final or unprovisional credit applicable toward a degree will be granted after the senior completes high school graduation and subsequently enrolls at Chipola.
+Final or unprovisional credit applicable toward a degree will be granted after the senior completes high school graduation and subsequently enrolls at Chipola. - d.
+Dual enrollment students must submit all admission papers as outlined above for entering freshmen.